yoanmalie/d8-theming-guide/core-themes/bartik.md

 ### Moving Bartik forward

-During the development of Drupal 8, the Bartik theme was bairly making progress.
+During the development of Drupal 8, the Bartik theme was bairly making any progress.
 For this reason, the maintainership for the theme has changed.
-Emma Maria is the new maintainer.
+[Emma Karayiannis](https://www.drupal.org/u/emma.maria) is the new Bartik maintainer.
 This happend after the first couple of beta's.
-Since then Bartik really started to move forward again.
+Since then, Bartik really started to move forward again.

-- new maintainer: Emma
-- interview with Emma

 ![Bartik screenshot](../img/bartik.png)